PolarisKnight/homeops/README.md

-# README: Flux in K3s Cluster
+# README: Fleet in a Rancher RKE2 Cluster

-Welcome to the repository for managing my homelab Kubernetes cluster using Flux!
+Welcome to the repository for managing my homelab Kubernetes cluster using Rancher Fleet!
 This project is part of my journey to learn and experiment with GitOps principles, Kubernetes, and modern infrastructure management practices.

 ---

 ## About This Project

-This repository is a key component of my homelab setup, where I use Flux to:
+This repository is a key component of my homelab setup, where I use Rancher + Fleet to:

-- Automate deployments and configurations for my K3s cluster.
+- Automate deployments and configurations for my RKE2 cluster.
 - Explore GitOps workflows and best practices.
 - Experiment with Kubernetes-based application management.